 Karen interrupts to say, “On Dave’s last point, if you really don’t know what you want to do, you really should consider a PLC course or a Level 6 programme – if you drop out at the end of the first year of a Level 8 degree because you realise it’s not for you, you will not qualify for the Free Fees Initiative, or any SUSI grant you may be receiving, to start again on another course, until you reach second year – for many students, having to self-fund a year of college is not affordable.
 So again, give yourself every chance to find a course you really want to do.”

-Dave adds, “Most of our Higher Cert students actually do choose to progress onto an Honours Degree course at NCI, whether that is in HR, Marketing, Accounting & Finance or Business.”
+Dave adds, “Most of our Higher Cert students actually do choose to progress onto an Honours Degree course at NCI”

 Location, Location, Location

-For both Adam and Cillian one of the things that attracted them to NCI was the central location.
+For Cillian, one of the things that attracted him to NCI was the central location.

 “Besides the fact that the campus location means it’s easy to get to NCI, you are literally in the heart of the IFSC, surrounded by the sort of companies you’d like to work for when you leave college,” says Adam.
 “Between work placements as part of the course, and all the work the Careers Service does to help you build your CV and connect you with potential employers around you, through mock interviews and work placements, NCI literally places you well to succeed.”